 Types of Pain: Acute, Subacute and Persistent Pain

 Now that we have a clearer understanding of what pain is and how it affects us – it is important that we are able to distinguish between the different types of pain and identify them accordingly.
 This knowledge helps us to make better informed decisions on treatment for our pain.
-There are three main types of pain: acute pain, subacute pain and persistent pain.
+Aside from types of body pains (8 Body Pains You Should Never Ignore), there are three main types of pain: acute pain, subacute pain and persistent pain.
 The types of pain are generally classified according to duration and physiological healing time frames.
 In this article, we will dive deeper into each type of pain common causes of the onset of pain as well as the type of treatment best suited for the type of pain you are experiencing.

 Acute pain is pain that happens suddenly and commonly from an injury.
 An injury sustained lesser than 3 weeks ago would be considered acute.
 Past 2 weeks, we would expect physiological healing to have started.
 Common causes of acute pain include: surgery, broken bones, muscle tears, ligament sprains and childbirth.
 Individuals with acute pain are generally encouraged to practice RICE (rest, ice, compression and elevation) and avoid HARM (Heat, Alcohol, Running/Exercise and Massage).
 Once there is a resolution of inflammation and proper healing has taken place, it is recommended to gradually return to normal activities.